Category:910 Intelligent Transportation Systems

 - The toll-free cellular call-in system routed to the MoDOT Traffic Operations Center or the Missouri Highway Patrol for immediate response to incidents.

 - Improved highway milemarkers identify exactly where a motorist is to accurately pinpoint the location of incidents.

-- In Kansas City and St. Louis, Motorist Assist helps stranded motorists to get their vehicles out of traffic lanes and, if possible, running again.
+- In Kansas City and St. Louis, Emergency Response helps stranded motorists to get their vehicles out of traffic lanes and, if possible, running again.

 - Advanced Traveler Information on weather conditions, incidents and traffic congestion levels.